 You can also talk to your doctor or nurse.
 You should have a main contact, who will often be a nurse.
 They can provide emotional support as well as medical care.

 Having cancer can make some people think more about their spiritual and religious beliefs.
 You may find it helps to speak to a religious or spiritual leader.

 - What can I do myself to help with pain?

 - Where can I get support to help me cope?

-- Are there any local support groups I could join?
+- Is there any local support I can get?